-The Navigator displays the second press cycle alongside the master stack.
+The Navigator now displays the press cycle alongside the master stack.

 The sub-stack can be displayed either to the right or left of the master stack.
 Right click the sub-stack and from the context menu choose Move Left.

-Sub-stack Press cycle 2 is shown to the left of the master.
+Sub-stack Press cycle 2 is now shown to the left of the master stack.

-To add the first press cycle right click the sub-stack and choose Copy and Paste Stack and position the new substack to the far left.
+To add the next press cycle, right click the sub-stack and choose Copy and Paste Stack and position the new substack to the far left.

-Modify the new sub-stack in the Stack Editor as previously described and display the completed stack in the Navigator.
+Modify the new sub-stack, disabling materials added in the first press cycle, in the Stack Editor as previously described and display the completed stack in the Navigator.

-Each press cycle appears as a separate stack in the Navigator.
+Each press cycle appears as a separate stack, progressing from left to right, in the Navigator.